In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Creamy feta and cucumber flatbreads with Cypriot black-eyed peas

 2 Servings, 490 Calories/Serving

-Inspired by a black-eyed pea dish from Cyprus, Chef Justine takes these nifty legumes to another level—as a topping on a creamy, toasty Middle Eastern pizza.
+Inspired by a black-eyed pea dish from Cyprus, Chef Justine takes these nifty legumes to another level—as an earthy side for crisp Middle Eastern pizza.

 In your bag